pvnovarese/oss-2021-syft-sbom-demo/README.md

 - log in on port 8080
 - Unlock Jenkins using the password from the logs
 - Select “Install Selected Plugins” and create an admin user
-- Create a credential so we can push images into Docker Hub:
-	- go to manage jenkins -> manage credentials
-	- click “global” and “add credentials”
-	- Use your Docker Hub username and password (get an access token from Docker Hub if you are using multifactor authentication), and set the ID of the credential to “Docker Hub”.

 ## Part 2: Get Syft
 Syft has a simple install script, which you can execute inside the container: